compromise-evident/rolling-code/README.md

 `init_on_alloc` and `init_on_free` has hit most Linux distros and growing.
 Although a plus for security, rolling-code 3.1.1+ will no longer use RAM garbage for supplementing randomness.
+Another plus is no longer having to overwrite RAM containing sensitive data, but I'll never stop doing that.